afaqirz67/CircuitPython/README.md

 # CircuitPython Distance Sensor
 ## Description
 This assignment we had to get a distance sensor calculating the distance and at the same time, having the neopixel on the Metro Express board LED express specific colors according to what the calculated distance is.
+And there is an HC-SR04 distance sensor used to calculate the distance.
 For example, in this case we had to have the LED be red if the distance is 5, and fade out as the distance is getting bigger.
-Once it reaches close to 20, it starts going to blue and once it's 20, it should be a solid green.
+Onceit reaches close to 20, it starts going to blue and once it's 20, it should be a solid green.
 As it crosses that point at gets closer to 35.
 It should go from a green to a blue.
 Right when the distance is 35, it should be a solid blue.
 For a better picture, take a look at the visuale below.

 ![Tux, the Linux mascot](https://github.com/afaqirz67/CircuitPython---III/blob/master/images/color%20spectrum.png?raw=true)